securitytemplates/sectemplates/incident-response/v1/README.md

 * What went poorly
 * Action items/follow ups to improve efficiencies moving forward<br>

 Scheduling a postmortem meeting with core incident stakeholders and using a postmortem document to capture the outcomes will provide a complete view of how the incident was handled.
 This enables your organization to handle future incidents more efficiently and provides an opportunity to learn and course-correct along the way.
-It is strongly recommended to take a 'blameless' postmortem approach, focusing less on personal mistakes and more on the root causes and corrective actions.
+It is strongly recommended to take a <a href="./Security_incident_blameless_postmortem_template.md">'blameless' postmortem</a> approach, focusing less on personal mistakes and more on the root causes and corrective actions.
 This encourages people to speak up and be honest about the situation, saving time, uncovering information, and reducing fear of participation.

 # 7. Samples folder
-This contains filled out examples of both the incident response working document, and postmortem templates to give you an idea of what the end product can look like.
+This <a href="./samples/">contains filled out examples</a> of both the incident response working document, and postmortem templates to give you an idea of what the end product can look like.

 # 8. Incident response metrics
-This contains common, useful metrics for measuring an incident response program.
+This contains common, <a href="./Incident_response_metrics.md">useful metrics</a> for measuring an incident response program.

 # Incident response frequently asked questions
 <b>Question:</b> What software did you use to create the process diagram?<br>